 The reason I think it's a problem is I think newspapers in particular should mix it up.
 There really should be a diversity of values and opinions and ideas.

-Asked if, as he was implying, hiring more women hired necessarily diminishes the viewpoints in the newsroom, Feit suddenly demurred.
+Asked if, as he was implying, hiring more women necessarily diminishes the number of viewpoints in the newsroom, Feit suddenly demurred.
 "I don't know the people who were hired," he said.
 "I don't know what was in her mind."

 Gender politics are complicated.
 It becomes difficult to understand them if you don't mix it up, bring other points of view into the newsroom.
 You're never going to have someone with a men's rights point of view there, never been, never gonna be.
 So it becomes really difficult to reflect, and understand, and writer interestingly about ideas if you're not willing to explore other ideas and I think that's the problem at the Times.

 He would want to look at the Times' hiring policies overall, he says.
 He would like to see any "affirmative action policy" at the Times include "diversity of opinion" in both women and men.
 And: